EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 ## 1  416.
 96.4      320.
 2
 ```

-Lastly, we can see what cluster each observation belongs to by using `augment()` which "predict" which cluster a given observation belongs to.
+Lastly, we can see what cluster each observation belongs to by using `augment()` which "predicts" which cluster a given observation belongs to.

 ```r